7 Things to Expect During Your First Mammogram

 6. Position yourself comfortably during your first mammogram

-At the time of the exam, allow the radiologist to place you in the correct position.
+At the time of the exam, allow the radiologist to place you in the correct position and let him/her know if you feel uncomfortable.

 The positioning of the breasts in the apparatus is very important so that the entire gland can be examined.
 For this to happen correctly, it’s necessary that the patient feels relaxed.

-Specialists point out that any change of position during the exam can damage the result
+Specialists point out that any change of position during the exam can damage the result.
+That’s why you should talk to the technician and find the best position for your first mammogram together.

 Also, you should inform him/her of any limitations you may have , such as muscle stiffness or difficulties in raising your arms, among others.
 If, in any case, adopting the indicated position is impossible, you can also find other methods with the help of a specialist.